elcicd/el-CICD-docs/README.md

     * [Redeploy Release Candidate](#redeploy-release-candidate)
   * Prod
     * [Deploy To Production](#deploy-to-production)
-* Add all necessary credentials to the Jenkins instance for image repositories and Git
+* Add all necessary credentials to the Jenkins instance for Image Repositories and Git

-Note that these pipelines is designed to be remotely triggered and complete automatically if necessary.
-This allows oganizations that create outside project management software to integrate seamlessly with el-CICD.
+ Both onboarding pipelines are designed to be remotely triggered and complete automatically if necessary.
+This allows oganizations that have external project management software to more easily integrate with el-CICD.
+See the Jenkins documentation for how to trigger piplines via its RESTful API.

 ![Figure 11: Non-prod Project Onboarding Pipeline](images/non-prod-project-onboarding-build.png)

 **Figure 11**
-_el-CICD Non-prod Project Onb pipelines_
+_el-CICD Non-prod Project Onboarding Pipeline

 ![Figure 12: Prod Project Onboarding Pipeline](images/prod-project-onboarding-build.png)

 **Figure 12**
-_el-CICD Prod Automation Server pipelines_
+_el-CICD Prod Project Onboarding Pipeline

 ## Non-prod Automation Server Pipelines

 The following pipelines exist on the Non-prod Automation Server.
-All except the [Build to Dev](#build-and-deploy-microservices) pipeline(s) are shared among all projects owned by the RBAC group controlling the server.
-Only the Build to Dev pipelines are designed to be remotely triggered.
+All except the [Build-to-Dev](#build-and-deploy-microservices) pipeline(s) are shared among all projects owned by the RBAC group controlling the server.
+Only the Build-to-Dev pipelines are designed to be remotely triggered.
 All other pipelines are designed such that human intervention is necessary for them to complete.

 ![Figure 13: Non-prod Automation Server Pipelines](images/non-prod-automation-servier-pipelines.png)

 **Figure 13**
 _Non-prod Automation Server pipelines for RBC Group `devops` and project `test-cicd`_

-### Build to Dev
+### Build-to-Dev

-There is one Build to Dev pipeline per each microservice defined in the [Project Definition File](#project-definition-file).
+There is one Build-to-Dev pipeline per each microservice defined in the [Project Definition File](#project-definition-file).
 The pipeline will do the following:

-* Download the latest microservice code the project's development branch, optionally another branch as entered by the user
+* Download the latest microservice code from the project's Development Branch
+  * Users may optionally enter another branch to build
 * Build, test, and scan microservice in the Jenkins agent
 * Build and push an image of the microservice to the Dev Image Repository
   * Tag the image with the Dev environment name, all lower case